 - The ARC is here to empower students to create lasting accountability by helping them connect with prospective accountability group leaders or form their own accountability groups.

-- To ensure fairness and inclusivity, all student group leaders using the ARC list-serve agree to admit, space permitting, any graduate student eligible for ARC services.
+- To ensure fairness and inclusivity, all student group leaders facilitating groups coordinated through the ARC agree to admit, space permitting, any graduate student eligible for ARC services.

-- All group leaders using the ARC list-serve must have participated in at least three weeks of an Accountability Group facilitated by an ARC Academic Coach.
+- All group leaders must have participated in at least three weeks of an Accountability Group facilitated by an ARC Academic Coach.

 - Please Note: Student-led groups operate independently of the ARC.
 The ARC does not assume liability or responsibility for any problems arising from a student-led group.